jsomdev/portal-test/README.md

 2. This will start the development server on specified port [default: 3002].
 3. In your terminal you should see: ready - started server on 0.0.0.0:3002, url: http://localhost:3002
 4. Once it's running, use your proxy to navigate to the server.

+You can also run the command: npm run dev:proxy.
+This will pipe the proxy command and dev command.